Tirrem18/PetGuardian-IoT/README.md

+# 🚀 How to Run the Dashboard
+To launch the PetGuardian Streamlit dashboard, run the following command from the root of the project:

+streamlit run dashboard/dashboard.py

 # PetGuardian-IoT — Sensor Configuration Guide

 The system assumes all sensors (SOUND, CAMERA, GPS) are active by default, simulating a real smart collar setup.